 Bio – Jemilat Siju, DNP, MSN, RN, ANP-BC, ONC

-Dr. Siju has successfully integrated nursing scholarship into the ambulatory setting.
-Her doctoral dissertation on nurse engagement was published by the Clinical Journal of Oncology Nursing and is an author or co-author of other peer-reviewed articles.
-Her passion for staff engagement and leadership led her to develop and teach a curriculum on engagement in partnership with Mount Sinai’s Talent Development and Learning department and the Ambulatory Care Academy.
-She also pioneered the first Leadership Certificate Course for the Phillips School of Nursing at Mount Sinai Beth Israel and serves as an adjunct faculty member.
+As an influential mentor and coach, she emphasizes staff development and has been instrumental in motivating and facilitating the pursuit of higher education and degree attainment among clinical staff by building a robust education and competency infrastructure.
+This has led to a higher rate of certified nurses and those who complete a Bachelor of Science in Nursing degree across the ambulatory footprint.
+Her passion for staff engagement and leadership led her to develop and teach a curriculum on engagement, in partnership with Mount Sinai’s Talent Development and Learning Department and the Ambulatory Care Academy.
+She also pioneered the Leadership Certificate Course for the Phillips School of Nursing at Mount Sinai Beth Israel and serves as an adjunct faculty member.

 Dr. Siju received her Doctor of Nursing Practice degree from Rutgers University.
-She earned her Master of Science degree in Nursing at the University of Medicine and Dentistry of New Jersey School of Nursing and holds certifications in Oncology and Advanced Practice Nursing.
+She earned her Master of Science degree in Nursing at the University of Medicine and Dentistry of New Jersey School of Nursing, and holds certifications in Oncology and Advanced Practice Nursing